sneakyevil/SD-ModMenu/README_sponsor.md

 # Changelog

+__v1.17.2:__
+> - Re-worked Free Camera to be more easily controllable with mouse/keyboard.
+>     - Option to toggle to old style is possible.
+>     - Fixed issue where playing on widescreen would cause letterbox to appear.

 __v1.17.1:__
 > - Added some missing characters for (Model Changer & NPC Spawner)
 > - Added option to toggle `Low LOD` model in Model Changer.